ewazgorzelska/voice-story/.ai/prd.md

 - Title: Browse Story Library
 - Description: As a user, I want to browse the available stories so I can choose one to generate.
 - Acceptance Criteria:
   - Given I am a logged-in user
   - When I navigate to the story library
   - Then I see a list of 5-10 available stories with their titles.

 - ID: US-006
 - Title: Story Generation
-- Description: As a user, I want to select a story and generate an audio version with my cloned voice.
+- Description: As a user, I want to select a story and generate an audio version with my cloned voice based on my child’s preferences.
 - Acceptance Criteria:
   - Given I am a logged-in user with a saved voice sample
-  - When I select a story from the library and click "Generate"
+  - When I select a story from the library, provide the child's age, enter the desired minimum and maximum audio duration, optionally add a motif description of up to 200 characters, and click "Generate"
-  - Then the story generation process begins
+  - Then the story generation process begins using the OpenRouter API
   - And a progress indicator is displayed with an estimated time
+  - And the generated story includes a teaser summary stored alongside the audio
   - When the process is complete, the new story appears in "My Library".

+- ID: US-011
+- Title: Provide Story Preferences
+- Description: As a user, I want to specify key preferences for the generated story so that the narration matches my child’s needs.
+- Acceptance Criteria:
+  - Given I am a logged-in user preparing to generate a story
+  - When I enter the child's age and minimum/maximum audio duration (in minutes)
+  - And I optionally enter a motif description up to 200 characters
+  - Then the system validates the inputs before allowing submission
+  - And the stored preferences are included in the OpenRouter request for generating the story content.

 - ID: US-007
 - Title: Access Personal Library
 - Description: As a user, I want to view all the stories I have generated in one place.
 - Acceptance Criteria:
   - Given I am a logged-in user
   - When I navigate to the "My Library" section
   - Then I see a list of all the stories I have previously generated.